 Dang. this has been the case since day 1.
 Especially during the boom of mobile/rwd web dev, folks didn’t know that?
 Perhaps because at the time, ios wasn’t the worst browser to support.
 But it’s surprising the lack of depth it seems devs went into on mobile dev to not know this

 I remember reading about this when SW was being rolled out across browsers, but support was the slowest on Safari.
 It's shocking Apple *still* has such a closed approach to browser engines.
-But aside from calling @Apple out, what can we as developers/users do?

 this continues the trend Apple established a long time ago during their initial surge of HTML5 "support" in iOS Safari.
 It worked really good (for the time), but the breaks in the missing functionality / support were just too coordinated.
 They've ALWAYS pushed Native over Web